Montserrat Mountain Card: Train from Barcelona + Rack Railway + Moreneta Access Ticket

 The Cremallera railway has three stops in total:

-• Monistrol de Montserrat: This is the station where those that are travelling by train from Barcelona will get on the Cremallera.
+- Monistrol de Montserrat: This is the station for those that are travelling by train from Barcelona will get on the Cremallera.

-• Monistrol Vila: This is the station that most people travelling by coach on day tips get on at.
+- Monistrol Vila: This is the station that most people travelling by coach on day trips get on at.

-• Montserrat: This is at the other end of the Cremaallera and where you get off at the Monastery.
+- Montserrat: The end where you get off to visit the Monastery.

 The Sant Joan Funicular (or Funicular de Santa Joan)